lukemunsch/professional-portfolio/README.md

 ![Resume Page](media/READMEImages/resume-ss.png)

-### Project Display
+### **Project Display**

-My project's display page is more advanced depending on the size of the screen; as most views on mobile wont need a qr code to be able to view it on another mobile device, I chose to hide the QR code on the actual page so that the viewers can read through the content
+My project's display page is more advanced depending on the size of the screen; as most views on mobile wont need a qr code to be able to view it on another mobile device, I chose to hide the QR code on the actual page so that the viewers can read through the content.

+The actual page is a host for the information about the project itself; the languages used for the project, a description of what the project entails, a QR code for desktop views to get it on mobiles, a link to the live site in order to interact with the site itself, a link to the guthub repo for the project in order to see the code behind the projects or clone the project if they wanted to use it themselves.
+I have also included a couple of screengrabs of the projects themselves so that the viewers can see what the project looks like, either on larger or smaller screens.

+I wanted the page to break up a bit rather than having boring text sections, so I mimicked the header and footer by building a background around the live and guthub links.

+I also included a return button so that anyone that wanted to view multiple projects would have a shortcut to go back rather than having to use the menu button at the bottom of the page.
+The button hovers just above the menu on larger screens and half way up the page when displaing on a mobile screen.

+I also created a modal that pops up when you click on one of the images; the QR, screengrab one and (if there is one) screengrab two.
+The modal itself is built on a white background with a banner across the middle seperating the image on display from the selection of images.
+There are simple thumbnails for the images you can choose from.

 ![Project Display Page](media/READMEImages/project-display-ss.png)

-### Contact Page
+### **Contact Page**

 ![Contact and Social Page](media/READMEImages/contact-ss.png)

-### Interests Page
+### **Interests Page**

 ![Interests Page](media/READMEImages/interests-ss.png)

-## Testing
+## **Testing**

 Here is the generated report for each page, showing they have been passed through validators for each of their respective languages:

-### HTML Testing
+### **HTML Testing**

 [Index Page](media/READMEImages/index-w3c.png)